arangodb/docs/3.6/oasis/oasisctl-delete-organization-invite.md

 ## Options inherited from parent commands

 ```
-      --endpoint string   API endpoint of the ArangoDB Oasis (default "api.cloud.adbtest.xyz")
+      --endpoint string   API endpoint of the ArangoDB Oasis (default "api.cloud.arangodb.com")
       --format string     Output format (table|json) (default "table")
       --token string      Token used to authenticate at ArangoDB Oasis
 ```

 ## See also

-* [oasisctl delete organization](oasisctl-delete-organization.html)	 - Delete an organization the authenticated user has access to
+* [oasisctl delete organization](oasisctl_delete_organization.md)	 - Delete an organization the authenticated user has access to